GunMetalBlack/GunMetalBlack/README.md

 - 👋 Hi, I’m @GunMetalBlack
 - 👀 I’m interested in Code and foods.
 - 🌱 I’m currently learning Brain matter
-- 💞️ I’m looking to collaborate on Space
+-  I’m looking to collaborate on Grund
-- 📫 How to reach me You don't :D
+-  How to reach me ?

 <!---
 GunMetalBlack/GunMetalBlack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.